Vought F4U Corsair (1940)

 Rotary wing consoles to reduce the geometric dimensions of the aircraft during storage and maintenance on an aircraft carrier.

 The first carrier-based aircraft, as a rule, were created by modifying conventional aircraft.
 But in the future, most of these aircraft were created specifically for operations from aircraft carriers.
 During the war, there were three main types of fighter aircraft in the service of the American carrier-based aviation, which were mainly used in combat operations in the Pacific Ocean.
-These aircraft were the Grumman Wildcat and Hellcat and the Chance Vought fighter Corsair.
-The American F4F "Wildcat" carrier-based fighter, which made its first flight on September 2, 1937, was widely used in battles over the Pacific Ocean and proved to be a reliable fighter.
+These aircraft were the Grumman Wildcat, Hellcat and Chance Vought fighter Corsair.
+The F4F "Wildcat" carrier-based fighter, which made its first flight on September 2, 1937, was widely used over the Pacific Ocean and proved to be a reliable fighter.

 Although it was somewhat inferior in speed to the Japanese Zero fighter, but the large wing area and low load on it gave the car excellent controllability and good maneuverability, and the tank protection and cockpit armor made the aircraft more tenacious.
 It was these qualities that ensured the combat use and release of the F4F until the end of the war.
 In total, 7815 aircraft of all modifications were produced.